randyr505/digital_clock/README.md

 # digital_clock for Arduino

-This is current a work in progress.
+This is currently a work in progress.
 It doesn't currently work.